Eco Friendly Gift Wrap Ideas

 I doubt I'm the only person who's felt more than a tad Grinch-like come Christmas morning when my garbage cans are at their festive best, filled with shiny, multicolored gift wrapping I can't dispose of in the fireplace safely, so off they go to our landfills.

-Green is the color of the season, and it makes us all feel better making smart choices.
-And we really do have environmentally friendly options that will reduce the amount of solid waste we generate over the holidays.
+Green is the color of the season, and it makes us all feel better when we make smart choices.
+We really do have environmentally friendly options that will reduce the amount of solid waste we generate over the holidays.

-Here are some eco friendly gift wrap ideas to consider this holiday season.
+Here are some eco friendly gift wrap ideas to consider during this holiday season.

 Get Creative with Eco Friendly Gift Wrap